-- 2 sticks unsalted butter, at room temperature
+- 2 sticks unsalted butter at room temperature

-- 8 oz. cream cheese, at room temperature
+- 8 oz. cream cheese at room temperature

-- 2 1/4 cups flour
+- 2 1/4 cups AP flour

 - 1/4 tsp. salt

-- 4 oz. cream cheese, softened
+- 4 oz. cream cheese softened

 - 2 tbsp. powdered sugar plus more for dusting

-- Cream together butter and cream cheese, until light and fluffy, about 2 minutes.
+Add cream cheese and butter together into a bowl of a stand mixer.
+Cream together butter and cream cheese, until light and fluffy, about 2 minutes.

-- Remove from fridge and preheat oven to 375 degrees.
-Line baking sheets with silpats or parchment paper.Prepare filling by mixing the powdered sugar with the cream cheese.
+After two hours, remove from fridge and preheat oven to 375 degrees.
+Line two baking sheets with silicone baking mats or parchment paper.
+If using cream cheese and pineapple, rrepare filling by mixing the powdered sugar with the cream cheese.

 Roll out one ball of dough until very thin.
 You want it to be as thin as you can make it.